itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

     filterHelp("medianFilter")

-We will get a detailed description of the filter "medianFilter".
+You can see a detailed description of the filter "medianFilter".

 Step 4: Insert the filter-call into the script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We use the information and append our script in the script editor with
+We use this information and append our script in the script editor with

 .. code-block:: python
     :linenos: